VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

-TO see the RISC-V disassembled code :
+To see the RISC-V disassembled code :
 ```
 riscv64-unknown-elf-objdump -d sum_obj.o